-The Master Drainage Plan for this reach of the Joe Creek identifies the most cost-effective structural solutions (channel improvements, enlarged inlets and storm sewers, stormwater detention ponds) for the area.
+The Master Drainage Plan for Joe Creek identifies the most cost-effective structural solutions (channel improvements, enlarged inlets and storm sewers, stormwater detention ponds) for the area.
 The Non-Structural Plan identifies buildings where a structural solution is not cost-effective, and acquisition is the recommended solution.
-There are presently no funded Capital Improvement Projects for future flood control projects in this area.
+There are presently no funded Capital Improvement Projects for future channel improvements or detention ponds in this area.
 The Joe Creek Master Drainage Plan is in the process of being updated, and additional structural and non-structural solutions may be identified.